 RaceBox can be used completely as standalone unit.
-The things you would miss if not linking it to the application include sessions backup, detailed laps/runs analysis and access to the RaceBox tracks database.
-If you can like without these features - the answer is yes.
+The things you would miss by not linking it to the application include: sessions backup, detailed laps/runs analysis and access to the RaceBox tracks database.
+If you can live without these features - the answer is yes.
 You can record drag sessions and measure your performance and you can still create tracks and measure your laps from the device itself.

 Do you support measuring rolling acceleration tests (such as 100-200 kph or 60-130mph), etc?